Integrative Foot and Ankle

 Flat feet can cause pain from your feet up through your knees, hips, and lower back, preventing you from enjoying your favorite activities.
-Daniel Pero, DPM, at Integrative Foot and Ankle in West Palm Beach and Palm Beach Gardens, Florida, has extensive experience identifying the cause of flat feet and providing customized care using today’s most advanced devices, such as HyProCure®.
+Daniel Pero, DPM, at Integrative Foot and Ankle in West Palm Beach, Florida, has extensive experience identifying the cause of flat feet and providing customized care using today’s most advanced devices, such as HyProCure®.
 To learn how you can finally get relief from the pain caused by flat feet, call the office nearest you or connect online today.

 Flat feet develop when the arch in your foot collapses, either partially or completely.
 There are three primary types of flat feet: